fa-alvarez/python-examples/README.md

 This is a very basic inheritance example.

 ### furniture.py
 We have two pieces of furniture: a brown wood table and a red leather couch.
-The describe_furniture function can format a sentence that describes these pieces as follows: "This piece of furniture is made of {color} {material}"
+The describe_furniture function can format a sentence that describes these pieces as follows: "This piece of furniture is made of {color} {material}".